Verizon eyes Microsoft push, Windows phones for holidays

-NEW YORK Verizon Wireless plans to put its marketing weight behind Microsoft Corp's next mobile phone software to help develop a strong competitor to Apple Inc and Google Inc, according to the chief financial officer of Verizon Communications.
+NEW YORK Verizon Wireless plans to put its marketing weight behind Microsoft Corp's (MSFT.O) next mobile phone software to help develop a strong competitor to Apple Inc (AAPL.O) and Google Inc (GOOG.O), according to the chief financial officer of Verizon Communications (VZ.N).

-Verizon Wireless, a venture of Verizon and Vodafone Group Plc, already sells the Apple iPhone and many devices based on Google's Android software.
+Verizon Wireless, a venture of Verizon and Vodafone Group Plc (VOD.L), already sells the Apple iPhone and many devices based on Google's Android software.

 But Verizon's CFO Fran Shammo said the company wants a third strong software competitor in the mobile market where operators pay hefty subsidies for smartphones like the iPhone.